All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 These group sessions follow a 12-step programme to accept, reject, and make amends for the way alcohol or narcotics have controlled a person’s life.

-Attending these sessions creates a community bond between people struggling with similar circumstances, helping them to overcome the strains together.
+Attending these sessions creates a community bond between people struggling with similar circumstances, helping them to overcome the strains together, as well as learning how to lean on a higher power when addiction seems overwhelming.

 SMART recovery is a similar programme that helps people recognise if a problem is present and builds on their motivation to make change through tools and techniques that support lifelong recovery.